How to Build a Sode Kite

 Once your kite and bridle looks like the photo up there:

 Hold the short bridle line up so all the bridle lines are straight, with the kite laying flat on the table or floor.
-The Prusik knot nearest the sail should be shifted so it is centered, right over the vertical spar.
+The Prusik knot nearest the sail should be shifted so it is centered right over the vertical spar.

 Referring to the diagram below, shift the higher Prusik knot to the shown position.
 It's not necessarily the perfect position for your individual kite, but it should at least fly on the first attempt!
-Later, you can experiment with shifting the position slightly, just a little at a time to improve how high your kite flies.
+Later, you can experiment with shifting the position slightly, just a little at a time, to improve how high your kite flies.

 The 2-Skewer Rokkaku - bridle adjustment diagram.

 Cut out a long rectangular piece of dark plastic for the tail.
-Black garbage-bag plastic contrasts nicely with the orange sail.
+Black garbage-bag plastic contrasts well with the orange sail.
 Make it about 0.3 SL (8.7 cm, 3 1/2 in.) wide and 6.0 SL (174 cm, 69 in.) long.

 As you can see in the photo, the ends of the tail are knotted near the tips of the bottom horizontal spar.

-You will need to poke holes in the sail plastic, and then attach each end with a simple Half Hitch.
+You will need to poke holes in the sail plastic and then attach each end with a simple Half Hitch.

 At this point, you've finished making the 2-Skewer Sode!